dmitru/console-log-img/README.md

 **Tiny library to print images to browser console.**
 **Think `console.log` but for images!**

-It makes debugging & development of canvas or image-based apps and algorithms simplers.
+It makes development and debugging of canvas or image-based apps and algorithms a lot easier and more enjoyable.
+Really, who doesn't like images in the console? 😃

 This library extends the global `console` object with a new method: